David Hill (Mohawk)

-David Hill (Karonghyontye) ("Flying Sky") (12 Jan 1745 – Nov 1790), was a Mohawk chief during the American Revolution.
+Karonghyontye or David Hill, condoled as Rastaweseróntha (12 Jan 1745 – Nov 1790), was a Mohawk war chief and Royaner during the American Revolution.
 As a prominent war chief he is often titled "Captain" David Hill.

-Personal
+Early life

-He was born in the Lower Mohawk Village of Tiononderoge, the son of Aaron Hill (Oseraghete) and Margaret Green (Tekonwanonronnih).
-He was the brother of Aaron Hill (Kanonraron), who also became a prominent war chief in the American Revolution.
-He married Esther Spring (or Springstead) (Dekahondagweh) around 1770.
+Karonghyontye ("Flying Sky") was born in the Lower Mohawk Village of Tiononderoge, the son of Aaron Hill (Oseraghete) and Margaret Green (Tekonwanonronnih).
+A member of the Bear Clan, he was the brother of Aaron Hill (Kanonraron), who also became a prominent war chief in the American Revolution.

+Hill married Esther Spring (or Springstead) (Dekahondagweh) around 1770.
 The couple had six children.

-Hill was a member of the Bear Clan, and held the title Astawenserontha ("Wearing Rattles").
+At some point, Hill was condoled with the Royaner name Astawenserontha (Rastaweseróntha, "Wearing Rattles").

+American Revolutionary War

+Like the other Mohawks, Hill was a Loyalist, a close associate of William Johnson and a friend of Joseph Brant.
+Among other things, David and his brother Aaron accompanied British Captain John Munro on his raid of Ballston, New York in 1780.

+Death

 Hill died in Brantford, Ontario in 1790.
 His wife.
 Esther, died in 1838, also in Brantford.

-American Revolutionary War

-Like the other Mohawks Hill was a Loyalist, a close associate of William Johnson and a friend of Joseph Brant.
-Among other things, David and his brother Aaron accompanied British Captain John Munro on his raid of Ballston, New York in 1780.